Terpz710/Trashcan/README.md

 ## 💬 Commands

+OLD THESE ARE REQUIRED TO USE THE COMMANDS:

+permissions:
+** REQUIRED TO USE COMMAND**

+  trashcanplus.command

+** THESE ARE REQUIRED TO RUN THE SUBCOMMANDS**

+  trashcanplus.spawn

+  trashcanplus.despawn

+  trashcanplus.get

+  trashcanplus.despawn

+  trashcanplus.reload

 | Command                                   | Description                   | Permission                 | Default    |
 |-------------------------------------------|-------------------------------|----------------------------|------------|
 | ```/trashcan```                           | ```Trashcan command```        | ```none```                 | ```true``` |